Chubik/proxx/Readme.md

    docker-compose -f ./docker-compose.yml --env-file .env up --build
    ```
 5. Wait for the containers to build and start.
 Once everything is ready, you can access the Proxx game UI by opening a web browser and navigating to `http://localhost:8080`.
 Make sure to adjust the `HOST_PORT` and `CONTAINER_PORT` values in the `.env` file to the desired port numbers.
 These ports will be used to access the Proxx game UI in the browser.

-Please let me know if there's anything else I can help you with!

 ## Running Tests
 To run all tests for the game, use the following command: